davidmcclure/intra/README.md

 # Intra

-Intra is a prototype application designed to be used with IPython that experiments with a new approach to searching inside of long texts.
-Instead of trying to imitate the structure of document-based approaches by chopping long texts into short segments and then returning subsets of the segments, Intra models relevancy by converting search queries into two-dimensional "signals" - each word in the text is mapped onto an integer on the X axis, and Intra computes a y-axis value for each word position.
+Intra is a prototype application that experiments with a new approach to searching inside of long texts.
+Instead of trying to imitate the structure of (inter-)document-based approaches by chopping long texts into short segments and then returning subsets of the segments, Intra models relevancy by converting search queries into two-dimensional "signals" - each word in the text is mapped onto an integer on the X axis, and Intra computes a y-axis value for each word position.

-This approach has two advantages.
-First, it makes it possible for the user to immediately intuit the structure of the query result.
-Instead of having to make substantive decisions for the user about what portions of the text get returned and in what order, the signal data can be presented unmodified, allowing the user to bore down into the source text by interacting directly with the signal graph.
+This approach has three advantages:

+    1. First, it makes it possible for the user to immediately intuit the structure of the query result.
+Instead of having to make substantive (and usually opaque) decisions behind the scenes about what portions of the text get returned and in what order, the signal data can be presented almost completely unmodified, allowing the user to bore down into the source text by interacting directly with the signal graph.

-Second, Intra's approach to modeling relevancy makes it simple to execute compound boolean queries (AND, OR, NOT, LIKE) just by arithmetically summing an arbitrary number of signals.
+    2. Related to #1, the signal graph automatically conveys "positional" information about the distribution of query relevance across the duration of the text.
+Instead of getting back a vertical stack of intermixed snippets that come from different parts of the text, the signal graph immediately conveys information about not only about what parts of the text are relevant but also how those parts are relatively positioned in the text.
+This is especially useful in cases where the user already has knowledge of the text (eg, literary analysis) and is trying to confirm, deny, or discover thematic movements or other kinds of _change_ over the course of the text.

+    3. Finally, Intra's approach to modeling relevancy makes it extremely simple to extrapolate upwards into compound or boolean queries (AND, OR, NOT, LIKE) without having to use complex clustering alrogithms (and again, without having to make concealed decisions for the user).
+Each signal can be treated as a "layer" of relevance information across the text interval, and the signals can be arithmetically summed as one-dimensional matrices to create synthetic signals that represent complex search queries.
+In essence, this brings the level of sophistication and control that we expect from inter-document searches (Google, Solr, etc.) to _intra_-document searches, which until now have been limited to literal character string matching (control-f).

 ## The query model

+Intra models relevancy in an extremely simple way that tries to capture basic intuitions about how how meaning dissipates around a term match.
+Whenever a term match is found in the text, a gaussian curve that is "emitted" in both directions away from the offset position of the match.
+The intuition is that terms can be imagined to have a "meaning energy" that is strongest at their actual position of the text, which then tapers off gradually at first within the surronding phrase, sentence, paragraph, or section and then falls of sharpy beyond that.

-Intra models relevancy as a gaussian curve that is "emitted" in both directions away from a term match.
-When a query is executed, Intra starts by shelling out a one-dimensional array with a length equal to the wordcount of the text filled with zeros (one zero per word).
+When a query is executed, Intra starts by creating a one-dimensional array with a length equal to the wordcount of the text filled with zeros - one zero per word.
 For each term match in the text, Intra will sum onto the array the values of a gaussian curve centered on the offset position of the term match.

 For example, using this text: